Teaching Scholarships & Grants

 American Psychological Association

 The APA is the country's largest psychology organization offering many scholarships relating to training in counseling and psychology, and helping people research and develop treatments for a variety of mental illnesses.
-Amongst them are a number for child psychology and those for people wishing to provide counselling services to young people.
+Amongst them are a number for child psychology and those for people wishing to provide counseling services to young people.
 The Jacqueline Ann Morris is an annual fund for teachers looking to improve mental health in their elementary or middle school.
 Maximum value of $4,500 annually.
-For further details, visit their website here.
+For further details, visit APA's Scholarships and Grants.

 Deadline: mid-January every year